dhis2/app-platform/docs/pwa/pwa.md

 # Progressive Web App tools

+The App Platform provides some tools that can enable some PWA features and offline caching.

-!> **WARNING** These features are for advanced purposes only and have some significant drawbacks in their first implementation.
+!> **WARNING** These features are considered **experimental** and are **subject to breaking changes outside of the normal release cycle.** They are for advanced purposes only and have some significant drawbacks in their first implementation.
 Keep an eye out for a more robust implementation in the future!

-The App Platform provides some tools that can enable some PWA features and offline caching.

 ### Opting In